 Communication In the Workplace can be complicated

-Whether it’s trying to be open and honest with a manager or employee, or trying to find the time to sit down and put happiness first, workplace communication can be complicated and complex.
+Whether it’s trying to be open and honest with a manager or employee, or trying to find the time to sit down and put happiness first, workplace communication can be complicated.

-Which is why it’s great to have communication tools, like these questions, to help you jump start your way to improving workplace happiness.
+This is why it’s great to have communication tools, like our 5 questions, to help you jump-start your way to improving workplace satisfaction.

 Think of this list as your communication tool belt: